dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## The minimum set cover approach is reference dependent

 The min-set-cov approach is reference-based, and hence is entirely dependent on the reference database.
-In particular, in many cases the exact reference strains present in the metagenome will not be present in the database.
-This manifests in two ways in Figure
+This may present challenges: for example, in many cases the exact reference strains present in the metagenome will not be present in the database.
+This manifests in two ways in Figure @fig:mapping.
-@fig:mapping.
 First, there is a systematic mismatch between the hash content and the mapping content (green line), because mapping software is more permissive in the face of small variants than k-mer-based exact matching.
 Moreover, many of the lower rank genomes in the plot are from the same species but different *strains* as the higher ranked genomes, suggesting that strain-specific portions of the reference are being utilized for matching at lower ranks.
 In reality, there will usually be a different mixture of strains in the metagenome than in the reference database.
 Methods for updating references from metagenome data sets may provide an opportunity for generating metagenome-specific references [@doi:10.1186/s13059-020-02066-4].